 One of the reasons we found the whole DNS world so confusing at the outset was that terminology was not consistent nor consistently applied.
 The 'high-priests' of the DNS/BIND world may be comfortable in this environment, we were not.
 Further we contend that the reason there are so many repeat question on the news group or so many lame-servers out there is not because users are inherently stupid but just plain confused.

 We define the following terms below.
 They are not always the same ones as commonly used.
 There are some new ones we invented to try and clarify points.
 They may not be right.
-If they are not tell us - politely - by all means point out the error of our ways BUT provide an alternative.
+If they are not by all means point out - politely - the error of our ways BUT provide an alternative.
 We always respond in the same spirit that you write to us.

 |Term||Definition and Usage|